Measuring growth and convergence at the mesoscale: Empirical Results

 Two robust patterns emerge.
 First, between-country inequality dominates at coarse spatial scales but declines monotonically over time.
 Second, the within-country component rises steadily, indicating a persistent inward shift of inequality.
 This pattern holds throughout the sample period and is consistent with global convergence accompanied by increasing internal dispersion.
 However, the level at which within-country inequality appears dominant depends strongly on spatial aggregation.
 At the ADM1 level, most variance is mechanically attributed to between-country differences.
 Finer administrative units increase the within-country share, but do not eliminate sensitivity to boundary choice.
 When inequality is measured at the level of Functional Urban Areas (FUAs), a clear separation re-emerges: more than 75\% of total variance is again accounted for by between-country differences.
 Measured at the scale of integrated labour markets, cross-country inequality is therefore substantially more stable.
 We note that nighttime-lights-based GDP underrepresents rural and agricultural activity, and that space-filling administrative units may introduce additional aggregation error.\\

 To verify that these results are not specific to GDP measurement, we run a similar analysis using an independent wealth metric.
 We employ the Relative Wealth Index (RWI), an asset-based household wealth measure derived from DHS and related surveys \cite{rwi_hdx}.
 For countries with at least twelve FUAs, we decompose within-country wealth variance across spatial scales and regress within-unit inequality on national GDP per capita.
 Spatial scale again proves decisive.
 At administrative levels (ADM1–ADM3), there is no systematic relationship between income and internal inequality.
 At the FUA level, a positive association emerges: richer countries exhibit greater wealth dispersion within their urban systems.
-While marginally significant ($r^2 = 0.146$, $p = 0.097$), this relationship disappears under administrative aggregation.
+While only suggestive ($r^2 = 0.146$, $p = 0.097$), this relationship disappears under administrative aggregation.
 Within-FUA inequality accounts for roughly 85–90\% of national RWI variance, compared to less than 50\% at the ADM2 level, where estimates are also substantially more volatile.
-Across all spatial levels, within-unit inequality increases with GDP per capita, but only FUAs recover a stable relationship.\\
+Across all spatial levels, within-unit inequality increases with GDP per capita, but only FUAs recover a systematic relationship, though the association is statistically weak.\\

 These results have three implications.
 First, the Modifiable Areal Unit Problem is not merely a statistical inconvenience: administrative boundaries systematically distort the spatial allocation of inequality by misaligning economic integration with political geography.
 Second, the findings provide a spatial interpretation of the dynamics underlying Milanović’s elephant curve: as between-country gaps narrow, inequality rises within countries, concentrated in urban labour markets rather than administrative regions \cite{milanovic2016global}.
 Third, the evidence contradicts a subnational Kuznets hypothesis.
 Internal spatial inequality does not decline with development; instead, richer urban systems exhibit greater internal differentiation, consistent with agglomeration models in which productivity gains increasingly concentrate in dense labour markets \cite{combes2015empirics}.